Follow Us:

 Cultivation details

 We have very little information on this species and do not know if it will be hardy in Britain.
-Although this plant has woody stems, these tend to die back each winter giving the plant a herbaceous habit.
+Although this plant has woody stems, these tend to die back each winter, giving the plant a herbaceous habit.
 It is cultivated as a medicinal plant in Russia and N. America[61, 171, 266].
-The following notes are based on the general needs of the genus.
+The following notes are based on the genus's general needs.
 Easily grown in a well-drained circumneutral or slightly alkaline loamy soil, preferring a sunny position[1, 200].
-Established plants are very drought tolerant[200].
-Plants are longer lived, more hardy and more aromatic when they are grown in a poor dry soil[245].
+Established plants are very drought-tolerant [200].
+Plants are longer lived, more hardy, and more aromatic when they are grown in a poor, dry soil[245].
 Plants in this genus are notably resistant to honey fungus[200].
-Members of this genus are rarely if ever troubled by browsing deer[233].
+Members of this genus are rarely, if ever, troubled by browsing deer[233].
+Zone 6–9 is a cautious estimate, but we did not locate a sufficiently authoritative cultivar-style hardiness listing.

 References Carbon Farming Information and Carbon Sequestration Information